batyaboyo/mobile_app_development/DEMO_SCRIPT.md

 **Voiceover:**

-"Let's start by creating an account.
-Security is fundamental to UGTours.
+"The login screen welcomes users with the UG Tours app icon and a friendly 'Welcome Back to UG Tours' message, creating an immediate connection to the brand.

-I'll register with my name, email, and password.
-Behind the scenes, the app uses BCrypt hashing to securely store credentials - plain text passwords are never saved to the database.
+Let's create a new account by tapping the registration link.
+Security is fundamental to UGTours - I'll register with my name, email, and password.
+Behind the scenes, the app uses BCrypt hashing to securely store credentials.
+Plain text passwords are never saved to the database.

 Once registered, I'm automatically logged in.
 This authentication system enables personalized features like saving favorites and managing bookings, all tied securely to my account."